Rolf Maltry

 (Acrylic on canvas 70x50 cm)

-Sometimes art should just be fun!
-That's what the artist Rolf Maltry said to himself.
-In 2000, he picked up a fineliner and began drawing.
-He learned the basics of perspective and continued to work as an autodidact.
-He loves to mix wet-on-wet on canvas, which is how his acrylic works are created.
-It will be interesting to see how his work develops further.
-Landscapes, seascapes, cityscapes, and floral motifs are his favorite subjects.
+Sometimes art should simply be fun!
+That's what artist Rolf Maltry thought, too.
+In 2000, he picked up a fineliner and began to draw.
+He learned the basics of perspective and continued working as a self-taught artist.
+He loves blending paints wet-on-wet on the canvas, which is how his acrylic works are created.
+It will be interesting to see how his work develops.
+Landscapes, seascapes, cityscapes, and floral motifs are among his favorite subjects.